vashurajak18-01/localRepo/README.md

-# This is my first Repository.
+# This is my first Repo.
 # From here I want to learning about GitHub
 Let's talk about our learning